 Since Côn Dao National Park is located off of the mainland, driving is not an option.
 Visitors will have to drive to the coast and take a boat or fly from Ho Chi Minh City.
 Vung Tau City is located on the coast and it is about 62 miles (100 kilometers) away from Ho Chi Minh.

-Travelers can drive to this city before boarding a boat or ferry for the ride to Côn Son Island.
+Travelers can drive to this city before boarding a boat or ferry for a ride to Côn Son Island.
 There are no domestic flights between Vung Tau and Ho Chi Minh.
 More conveniently, there are flights available from Ho Chi Minh to Côn Son Island.
 Vietnamese Airline, VASCO, offers regular flights to Côn Son with most tickets costing a few hundred dollars per adult.

 When to Visit